 Many features make good glue, and there are many knockoff options out there.

 To help you identify which glue to purchase, our buying guide breaks down the right features and identifies five of the best options currently on the market.
+We discuss the pros and cons of each.

 Best Wood Glue Reviews